Ready to say goodbye to student loan debt for good? Learn More

 Pension Exemption

 Note that pensions for various kinds of employees are exempt.
-They include police, firefighters, municipal employees, General Assembly members, city, county, and state employees, retirement board employees, sanitary district employees, park employees, state university employees, judges, teachers, correctional employees, and public library employees.
+They include police, firefighters, municipal employees, General Assembly members, employees of a city or county or state, retirement board employees, sanitary district employees, park employees, state university employees, judges, teachers, correctional employees, and public library employees.

-You can benefit from this exemption if you have pensions or retirement funds, such as IRAs, ERISA qualified pensions and retirement plans, 403(b)s, 401(k)s, and public employee retirement benefits.
-The rule of thumb is that any pension that is covered under federal tax exemptions is considered fully exempt under the law.
-If you have significant pensions or retirement benefits, talk with a competent bankruptcy attorney in Illinois on what you can do to protect these assets from your bankruptcy trustee
+You can benefit from this exemption if you have pensions or retirement funds, such as IRAs, ERISA-qualified pensions and retirement plans, 403(b)s, 401(k)s, and public employee retirement benefits.
+The rule of thumb is that any pension that is covered under federal tax exemptions is considered fully exempt under Illinois law.

 Wage Exemption